RahatSaqib/scrapping-node/README.md

 ```
 The api's JSON body that you will need to scrape data.
 Example:

 {
   url :"https://www.otomoto.pl/ciezarowe/uzytkowe/mercedes-benz/od-+2014/q-actros?search%5Bfilter_enum_damaged%5D=0&search%5Border%5D=created_at+%3Adesc"
 }

-You can use other url of 1st page on that list from otomoto website also.
+You can use  1st page url of any other item list for scarpe all the existing pages from otomoto website.

 Url for scrape all the pages of initial url or your desired url .
 1. scrapTruckItem:  url : http://localhost:8443/scrape-truck-item , method : POST